scampion/reqai/README.md

 # ReqAI - Requirements Management with AI Search

-ReqAI is a lightweight requirements management system with built-in semantic search capabilities, requiring only a Python runtime for deployment.
+ReqAI is a lightweight requirements management system with built-in semantic search capabilities, requiring only a Python runtime for deployment, because small is beautiful ...

 ## Key Features